typicode/minihost/README.md

 Your servers need to listen on the `PORT` environment variable so minihost can proxy requests.

-You can do so from your server code
+You can do so from your server code.

 ```javascript
 app.listen(process.env.PORT || 3000);
 ```

-Or from the command line (`PORT` will be dynamically replaced)
+Or from the command line (`PORT` will be dynamically replaced).

 ```bash
 h -- some_server -p PORT